 If you want a more romantic getaway complete with skiing, hiking, dining and even film screening options (honey, if you’re reading this before Valentine’s Day ... ), then Sundance Mountain Resort near Provo is a great choice.
 Perched on the back of Mount Timpanogos, the giant, flat-topped behemoth visible from as far away as Park City and the Cottonwoods, Sundance is an intimate resort featuring a base area surrounded by trees and ponds and cabins (and great food and wine) that absolutely define “rustic elegance.”
 Yes, the skiing is great, too, but Sundance is so ridiculously beautiful, you’ll be blown away just riding the lift.

 For those that want the best snow in the West but are overwhelmed by… everything, then let go and live like a local.
 The Salt Lake City metropolitan area is the home to almost a million people who work, learn, eat, drink and play here — and not necessarily in that order.
-After dropping the kids at school, parents can sneak in a few runs at Snowbird, Alta, Brighton and Solitude (no, of course, no one tells the kids), enjoy a great meal at The Copper Kitchen, head to the Opera, grab drinks at Prohibition, ice skate at Gallivan Center and then crash before doing it all again (yes, this is the most ridiculous lifestyle).
-Located in Big and Little Cottonwood Canyons, these resorts are the closest to SLC airport, a Delta Air Lines hub with direct flights to everywhere.
+After dropping the kids at school, parents can sneak in a few runs at Snowbird, Alta, Brighton and Solitude (no, of course, no one tells the kids), enjoy a great meal at Provisions, head to the Opera, grab drinks at Prohibition, ice skate at Gallivan Center and then crash before doing it all again (yes, this is the most ridiculous lifestyle).
+Located in Big and Little Cottonwood Canyons, these resorts are the closest to SLC airport, a new and spacious Delta Air Lines hub with direct flights to everywhere.
 Even haters agree the Cottonwoods have the deepest snow and the longest season, and with ski-in, Airbnb and hotel options all over the metro area (time to cash in those Marriott points), lodging is plentiful and very affordable.
 This is the turn-key, last-minute, I-can’t-believe-I-didn’t-do-this-before vacation.
 This is also how many decide to move to Utah (if you’re scrunching up your nose thinking, “Really,” then you obviously haven’t been here).

-For those that want to ski and do a lot of other things, then look to Southern Utah, home to Brian Head and Eagle Point resorts as well as Zion and Bryce Canyon national parks.
+For those that want to ski and do a lot of other things, then look to Southern Utah, home to Brian Head and Eagle Point resorts as well as Zion and Bryce Canyon National Parks.
 Only three hours north of Las Vegas (which often has the cheapest flights to anywhere, anytime) or four hours south of Salt Lake, these resorts make the most of the region’s otherworldly terrain (seriously, the place looks like the set for a sci-fi movie).
 What many visitors don’t realize is that Brian Head’s summit is over 10k feet making it one of the highest ski resorts and base areas in the state and the beneficiary of southwestern storms (read: powder).
 Coupled with the nearby desert oasis of St. George, Southern Utah is a popular warm-weather destination for golfers, hikers, mountain bikers and sun lovers of all ages (skiing + golfing + hiking in one day = The Utah Hat Trick).
-Salt Lake residents routinely head to St. George for a weekend to thaw out but can’t resist the great skiing and BBQ at Brian Head or the legitimately undiscovered slopes of Eagle Mountain on the way home.
+Salt Lake residents routinely head to St. George for a weekend to thaw out but can’t resist the great skiing and BBQ at Brian Head or the legitimately undiscovered slopes of Eagle Point on the way home.
 So, if you can’t decide or can’t agree on what to do for your holiday, then choose Southern Utah and make everyone happy.

 The bottom line is that before settling on a destination, think about what type of experience you, your family or friends dream about.
 Utah has choices to fit everyone, every timeframe and every budget.
 If you need more inspiration and itineraries (yes, actual itineraries), check visitutah.com for ski planning tips and articles.
 Sorry, it doesn’t have home listings.